top of page

 A. Timing & Number of Selections

-1. One supplemental draft in late April or early May (one round via email).
+1. One supplemental draft in late April or very early May (one round typically by email)

-2. Second supplemental in early June (two rounds - in-person if possible)
+2. Second supplemental in early June (3 rounds beginning in 2026; typically in person, if possible)

-3. Third supplemental in early August (one round via email).
+3. Third supplemental in late July or early August (one round typically by email)

 B. Teams draft in inverse order of current standings overall (#1-9)